 Selecting the Proper Spray Foam Equipment

-Selecting the proper spray foam equipment can be overwhelming, since there are many makes & models available to the Industry today.
+Selecting the proper spray foam equipment can be overwhelming since there are many makes and models available to the industry today.

-Spray Foam Equipment Package are made up of two transfer pumps, A-Side (ISO) and B-Side (resin).
+Spray foam equipment packages are made up of two transfer pumps, A-Side (ISO) and B-Side (resin).
 Transfer pumps move each material stored in 55 Gallon Drums to a Proportioner or (Reactor).
 The Proportioner heats the materials to the desired temperature and pressurizes the material in the Heated Hose.
 The material is then mixed in a Mixing Chamber located inside the Spray Foam Gun.
 The two materials A&B will meet for the first time in the mixing chamber.
-The most common Spray Foam Gun used today is an Air Purge.
+The most common spray foam gun used today is an Air Purge.
 Air Purge Guns use compressed air to purge out any residual material in the Mixing Chamber to prevent the chamber from clogging.

 There are three main types of Proportioners

-- Air Powered Spry Foam Machines use approx. (30 CFM) in combination with transfer pumps and gun, around 43 CFM of air.
-With such a large demand of air and low out put it does not make much sense to purchase these machines because a good quality compressor to run this equipment it will be costly for less performance then the other two options listed below.
+- Air Powered Spray Foam Machines use approx. (30 CFM) in combination with transfer pumps and gun, around 43 CFM of air.
+With such a large demand of air and low output, it does not make much sense to purchase these machines because a good quality compressor to run this equipment will be costly for less performance than the other two options listed below.

 - Hydraulic Powered Spray Foam Machines use an electric motor to drive a Hydraulic Pump System.
-Hydraulic Pump can produce a higher and are preferred in Large Volume applications, like spray foam roofing and Large open application areas.
+Hydraulic Pump can produce a higher pressure and are preferred in large volume applications like spray foam roofing and large open application areas.

-Spray Foam Transfer Pumps come in two main ratios.
-2 to 1 and 2.25 to 1.
-The 2to 1 Pumps or Graco T1 Transfer Pumps are used in combination with lower output machines and the 2.25 to 1 or
+Spray foam transfer pumps come in two main ratios.
+2:1 and 2.25:1.
+The 2:1 Pumps or Graco T1 Transfer Pumps are used in combination with lower output machines than the 2.25:1.

 Supply lines should be one hose with no breaks to avoid buildup of the A-side or Iso material in the lines.

 Recirculation lines are lines that run from the proportioner back to the drums.
 This is used to bleed off pressure from the machine and keeps the process neat, without wasting material.
-Recirculation is also use to heat the material in the drums.
-Often in open cell sprat foam applications.
+Recirculation is also used to heat the material in the drums which are often in open cell spray foam applications.